Engee documentation

 Conclusion

-We have reviewed the implementation of an algorithm for constructing minimal additive chains using the full iteration method using recursion in the Julia environment.
+We have reviewed the implementation of the algorithm for constructing minimal additive chains using the full iteration method using recursion in the Julia environment.
 For a set of numbers, the minimum lengths of the corresponding chains were found and the number of such chains (the so-called Brower chains) was calculated.
 This technique is useful, for example, for efficient algorithms for fast exponentiation and analysis of the complexity of operations in cryptographic systems.

 The example was developed using materials from Rosetta Code